git-bug/git-bug/doc/queries.md

 # Searching bugs

 You can search bugs using a micro query language for both filtering and sorting.
-A query could looks like this:
+A query could look like this:

 ```
 status:open sort:edit